ashn-dot-dev/compute-sdk-cpp/README.md

 #### Just the SDK

-If you only need the latest version of the library, fetch `fastly-compute-sdk-cpp-quickstart.tar.gz` from the [latest GitHub Release's assets list](https://github.com/fastly/compute-sdk-cpp/releases/latest) and place it somewhere accessible to your preferred build system.
+If you only need the latest version of the library, fetch `fastly-compute-sdk-cpp-vX.Y.Z-quickstart.tar.gz` from the [latest GitHub Release's assets list](https://github.com/fastly/compute-sdk-cpp/releases/latest) and place it somewhere accessible to your preferred build system.